Planning an International Relocation

 If You Have Not Yet Already, Search for Housing Options

 Use Craigslist to identify potential apartments, or ask locals about recommended apartment rental services.
-Airbnb and local hostels could serve as great short-term housing options, and would also be great ways to meet some locals while searching for your apartment.
+Airbnb and local hostels could serve as great short-term housing options, and would also be great ways to meet some locals while searching for your new home or apartment.
+Once settled in, make sure to share your new address with family members.

 Set Up Your Internet and Utilities